MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 #### Scenario

-An important design priority for the application is that the visitors should be able to easily and logically locate Cities.
-To implement these priorities, you have been asked to configure routes using the routing table that enable the entry of user-friendly URLs to access cities.
+An important design priority for the application is that the visitors should be able to easily and logically locate cities.
+To implement these priorities, you have been asked to configure routes using the routing table that enables the entry of user-friendly URLs to access cities.

 The main tasks for this exercise are as follows: